Tracking Vegetable Yields and Labor in a No-Till Perennial Clover Living Mulch System

 Comparison of PCS and bare-soil production (Objective 3)

-The best performing PCS treatments for each crop will be compared with standard bare-soil production methods in terms of yield variables, labor time, logistical complexity, soil health assessment and any other differences which are noted during the course of the experiment.
-These comparisons will not be statistically analyzed since it is not possible at Sawyer Farm to randomize bare-soil and PCS plots.
-The differences in crop yields will be considered with differences in labor time, soil health, or other production issues such as the additional greenhouse time and space needed for large plug sizes.
-These differences will be quantified in terms of real on-farm costs and crop sales prices to determine a per acre economic impact of cabbage, tomato, and squash production in Dutch white clover.
+The best performing PCS treatments were compared with standard bare-soil production methods in terms of yield variables, labor time, logistical complexity, soil health assessment and any other differences.
+These comparisons were not statistically analyzed since it is was not possible to randomize bare-soil and PCS plots at either farm given basic management constraints at these two commercial farms.
+The differences in crop yields were considered with differences in labor time and soil health.

 Soil Health Comparison (Objective 4)

-Following the harvest, composite soil samples will be collected in collaboration with American Farmland Trust from both living mulch plots and tilled plots and sent to Cornell University for Comprehensive Assessment of Soil Health in PCS and bare-soil plots.
-Penetration resistance will be measured in the field and twenty 8-inch deep, 1-inch wide soil cores will be collected from both growing systems.
-These composite soil samples will be analyzed for soil pH, organic matter, wet aggregate stability, active carbon, total carbon, total nitrogen, and total protein.
+Following harvest, composite soil samples were collected in collaboration with American Farmland Trust from both living mulch plots and tilled plots and sent to Cornell University for Comprehensive Assessment of Soil Health in PCS and bare-soil plots.
+These composite soil samples were analyzed for soil pH, organic matter, wet aggregate stability, active carbon, total carbon, total nitrogen, and total protein.

 Research results and discussion: